Jerberus/ISYlib-python/README.md

 and/or
     http://wiki.universal-devices.com/index.php?title=Main_Page

-NOTE: This Libaray is not written by or supported by universal devices
+NOTE: This Libray is not written by or supported by Universal Devices